2 HPD officers shot at apartment complex on south side of Houston

-A call came in around 9:30 a.m. from the scene in the 2600 block of Holly Hall and El Mundo, near Highway 288.
+A call came in around 9:30 a.m. from the Richmond Manor apartments in the 2600 block of Holly Hall and El Mundo, near Highway 288.

 Suspect has been taken into custody without further incident.— Chief Art Acevedo (@ArtAcevedo) October 20, 2020